Key People

 Content Translator

-Clara is a German Tutor based in Yogyakarta.
-She puts a lot of concern on culture, humanity, language and art.
-She joined AIYA earlier in 2021 and looking forward to learn more about Australia and Indonesia relationship and to have more exciting experience with her new friends.
-At the moment, she is interested to study further about Indonesia as a Foreign Language (BIPA) and promoting Indonesian culture.
+Clara is a candidate of Master of Education in Children’s Literature and Literacies at the University of Glasgow.
+She puts a lot of concern on culture, humanity, education, language and art.
+She joined AIYA earlier in 2021 and looking forward to learn more about Australia and Indonesia relationship and to have more exciting experience with new friends.

 Clara Sidharta